EstebanMarques/RandomForestRegression4Kinetics/README.md

 respectively.
 The training data used is contained in a single JSON file “all_data.json”.
 In this file we contain the total list of reactions with an InChI-key of every reagent as well as some information on the reaction under the key “reaction_list”.

-A third notebook shows how to generate trainiing sets, whether that means you want to add/remove features on include new reacions to train on.
+A third notebook shows how to generate training sets.
+Meaning you can add/remove features on include new reactions to train on.

 This requires a python installation with the following packages